Genez-io/genezio-landing-page/content/posts/langchain_starter.md

   console.log(genezio_info);
 ```

-On asking the question "What is Genezio?", the input fed to the LLM will be `Answer the question based on only the following context: genezio_info + "What is Genezio?"`.
+Thus, by asking the question "What is Genezio?", you would not feed the entire documentation page to the model (that would be too expensive).
+Instead, you would query the vector database for the most similar context to the word "genezio" and feed that context to the model.
+This way, you can provide the model with the most relevant information to generate a response in the most optimal way.

 ### How to feed personal data to an LLM